Seattle Seahawks: Previous head coaches

+The Seahawks have had nine head coaches in franchise history.

 Team culture

-12th Man
+12s

-The 12th man (also known as the 12s) refers to the fan support of the Seahawks.
+The 12s (formerly the 12th man) refers to the fan support of the Seahawks.
 The team's first home stadium, the Kingdome, was one of the loudest and most disruptive environments in the NFL.
-Opponents were known to practice with rock music blaring at full blast to prepare for the often painfully high decibel levels generated at games in the Kingdome.
+Opponents were known to practice with rock music blaring at full blast to prepare for the often painfully high-decibel levels generated at games in the Kingdome.

 In 2002, the Seahawks began playing at what is now Lumen Field.
-Every regular season and playoff game at Lumen Field since the 2nd week of the 2003 season has been played before a sellout crowd.
+Every regular-season and playoff game at Lumen Field since the second week of the 2003 season has been played before a sellout crowd.
 Like the Kingdome before it, Lumen Field is one of the loudest stadiums in the league.
 The stadium's partial roof and seating decks trap and amplify the noise and reflect it back down to the field.
-This noise has caused problems for opposing teams, causing them to commit numerous false-start penalties.
-From 2002 through 2012, there have been 143 false-start penalties on visiting teams in Seattle, second only to the Minnesota Vikings.
+This noise has caused problems for opposing teams.
+From 2002 through 2012, there were 143 false-start penalties on visiting teams in Seattle, second only to the Minnesota Vikings.

 The Seahawks' fans have twice set the Guinness World Record for the loudest crowd noise at a sporting event, first on September 15, 2013, registering 136.6 dB during a game against the San Francisco 49ers and again on December 2, 2013, during a Monday Night Football game against the New Orleans Saints, with a roar of 137.6 dB.
 As of September 29, 2014, the record of 142.2 dB is held in Arrowhead Stadium by fans of the Kansas City Chiefs.